 Restore your smile with dental crowns

 While the goal of dentistry is to ensure that patients have healthy, functioning teeth for eating and speaking, there are times when significant damage occurs to a tooth that can impact its core structure.
 A large area of decay, cracking, or trauma and injury to a tooth may require a dentist to restore it in one of several ways.
-One of the more common ways to repair a tooth is with porcelain teeth caps or porcelain crowns.
-Centennial, Colorado area dentist, Dr. Sean Kennelly, finds that crowns are a versatile solution in many different situations for these patients.
+One of the more common ways to repair a tooth is with porcelain teeth caps or crowns.
+Centennial, Colorado, area dentist Dr. Ava Khodakhast at Argyle Family Dental finds that crowns are a versatile solution in many different situations for these patients.

 What is a dental crown?

-The best way to describe cosmetic crowns is as a porcelain restoration that is made to cover the visible portions of a tooth above the gumline.
+The best way to describe cosmetic crowns is as a porcelain restoration that is made to cover the visible portions of a tooth above the gum line.
 A tooth that is weak or damaged can be much more susceptible to damage down the road, including infection and breakage.
-Placing a dental crown can protect the tooth and help repair the structure so the tooth can function as it once did.
-These restorations are custom-made for patients to match the rest of the teeth for seamless integration.
+Placing a dental crown can protect the tooth and help repair the structure so the tooth can function as usual.
+For seamless integration, these restorations are custom-made for patients to match the rest of the teeth.

 When might a dentist recommend the placement of a dental crown?

-Dr. Sean Kennelly may advise Centennial area patients to consider a dental crown for the following purposes:
+Dr. Ava Khodakhast may advise Centennial area patients to consider a dental crown for the following purposes:

-- To support a tooth with a large cavity and/or filling
+- To support a tooth with a large cavity or filling

 - To protect a tooth from breakage